 Career Opportunities Nursing Graduates in Mississippi

 Employment opportunities are projected to be solid across all nursing occupations in the state of Mississippi between 2012 and 2022, according to the Mississippi Department of Employment Security.
-In the state, the largest nursing occupations fields include nursing assistants, licensed practical nurses, and registered nurses.
-All three, are projected to experience double digit employment growth between 2012 and 2022.
+Nursing assistants, licensed practical nurses and registered nurses are projected to experience double digit employment growth in Mississippi between 2012 and 2022.